shubham-Adhya/shubham-Adhya/README.md

 <br>

 <p>
-  I am a currently pursuing 30 Week Full-Time web development course at Masai School, Benagluru.
+  I am currently pursuing a 30 Week Full-Time web development course at Masai School, Bengaluru.
 I am very much keen in learning new things in MERN Stack, I am Interested to serve in an environment that enables me to utilize my knowledge and skills effectively towards the achievement of organization also to progress professionally.
 </p>